 Risk-based pricing is alive and well in America where a good credit score can mean great rates and better products, but the uptake has been much slower in Australia.
-Currently, only peer-to-peer lenders offer risk-based pricing, but that could just be the start.
+Currently, there are some personal loans that offer risk-based pricing and personal interest rates, but that could just be the start.

 A surprising number of people don't know what a credit score is.

 We asked people whether they knew what their credit score was and gave them options for why they did or didn't.
 For people that didn't know their score, 12.3% did not know their score because they did not know what a credit score was.
 If we look at the gender breakdown, 10% of males and 14% of females don't know what a credit score is.
 The generational breakdown shows that the worst offenders are baby boomers, with 15% not knowing what a credit score is, while 11% of gen X and 11% of gen Y also don't know.